solo-io/workshops/gloo-portal/README.md

 ### Step 1.2

-Create the APIDoc from our 3 OpenApi specs:
+Create the `APIDoc`s from our 3 OpenApi specs:

 ![Pets only](images/OAI-snapshot-pets-only.png) ![Users only](images/OAI-snapshot-users-only.png) ![All combined](images/OAI-snapshot-pets-full.png)